 Avoidance can be at all costs and the socially inappropriate behaviour of a panic attack driven tantrum or meltdown is common, especially in children.
-However, people with PDA tend to have much better interactive and social communication skills than others on the spectrum.
+Some people with PDA have been described as being skilled at using interactive and social communication skills to avoid demands.
 They are often able to use these skills creatively and may seek to avoid demands through negotiation, manipulation or distraction.